Sannitya-13/Virtual-Auditing/README.md

 **3.** Use the app to control temperature, fan speed, and light brightness.

-**This is just frontend part.Im still doing cloud part for storing values in dummy data base.I would be happy if anyone helps me.**
+**This is just frontend part.
+Im still doing cloud part for storing values in dummy data base.
+I would be happy if anyone helps me.**

 ## Contact
 If you have any questions or inquiries regarding the Public Bicycle Rental System, please feel free to contact me at [**mssannitya@gmail.com**].